polyfem/polysolve/README.md

 solver->solve(b, x);
 ```

-You can use `LinearSolver::availableSolvers()` to obtain the list of available solvers.
+You can use `Solver::availableSolvers()` to obtain the list of available solvers.

 ## Parameters